ckaus/EpiPy/README.md

 # EpiPy
 A Tool for fitting epidemic models.
-For more informations, take a look into our [wiki][1].
+For more information, take a look into our [wiki][1].

 ## Requirements
  * Python 2.7.9